 Effective internal controls are necessary for Keyera to provide reliable financial reports, manage its risk exposure and help prevent fraud.
 Although Keyera undertakes several procedures to help ensure the reliability of its financial reports, including those imposed by Canadian securities laws, Keyera cannot be certain that such measures will ensure that it will maintain adequate control over financial processes and reporting.
+Failure to implement required new or improved controls, or difficulties encountered in their implementation, could impact Keyera's results of operations or cause it to fail to meet its reporting obligations.
 If Keyera or its independent auditors discover a material weakness, the disclosure of that fact, even if quickly remedied, could reduce the market's confidence in Keyera and its financial statements and negatively impact the trading price of the common shares.